kuentodocs/kuentodocs.github.io/franzlab/workflows/imaging.md

 7. If lighting and everything	else looks good, turn of the light and go back to the Zerene controller.
 Click on **Shoot Stack** to get the images.
 8. The files will be saved in the folder you selected before.

-## Focus Stack the images in Zerene
+## Focus stack the images in Zerene
 1. To add the images to stack: **Top menu > Files > Add File**.
 2. To stack the images: **Top menu > Stack > Align & Stack All (PMax)**.
 3. To save the stacked image: **Top menu > File > Save Output Image**.